Terms and conditions

 l) As far as we provide advance deliveries of goods within the framework of a service transaction which our customer shall pay in line with a good account agreement, our retention of title rights as described above shall apply with no limitation to the goods provided by us.
 These goods, as any retention of title goods, may be used to cover our receivables resulting from the business relationship.

-8. Payments shall be made within 8 days after date of the invoice less 2% cash discount or within 30 days net.
+8. Unless otherwise agreed, payments shall be made within 30 days net.
 The invoice amount shall be credited to our account with no associated expenses.
 The purchaser must not retain or set off payments, even in the event of complaints or counterclaims.
 The purchaser has no rights resulting from late invoicing.
 In the event of late payment, we may claim damage caused by delay to the amount of debit interest at the current bank rate, notwithstanding the application of further rights.
 Our right to debit interest shall arise without the need to give notification.
 Bills of exchange are only accepted by prior agreement and subject to discount.
 The acceptance of bills of exchange and cheques shall not be deemed as compliance with payment obligations.
 Bills of exchange may be returned any time before their expiry and cash payment may be requested instead.
 Packaging will be invoiced at the lowest rate.
 Carriage free return shipments will be credited with 2/3 of the invoice amount.

 9. Notices of defects will be considered not later than two weeks from receipt of goods.
 Complaints shall be filed in writing prior to expiry of the two week period.
 Thereafter the delivery shall be deemed to have been in line with the agreed conditions.
 In the event of justified notices of defects, the purchaser may claim free of charge replace-ment.
 Any other claims are waived.